The Christ Myth: Mithras

 The Christ Myth is sprinkled with comparisons between the Mithraic mysteries and the cult of Jesus.
-Although the god Mithras was not exactly a dying-and-rising god, some similarities are meaningful.
-Especially the sacramental feast which allowed the initiated to experience a mystical union with the god.
+Although the god Mithras was not exactly a dying-and-rising god, the cults share some meaningful similarities, especially the sacramental feast which allowed the initiated to experience a mystical union with the god.

 Mithraism, imported from Persia to Rome, spread rapidly through the Roman Empire in the 1st century, and was considered a certain rival to early Christianity.
 The major images show the god being born from a rock.
 The central theme is the hunting and killing a bull with blood gushing out.
 The sun was portrayed as a friend of Mithras, and banquets with him on the hide of the bull.
 Females played no part in the images or the cult.
 The cult was popular among soldiers, and was likely spread by them.
 Few initiates came from the social elite, until the revival in the mid-4th century (Emperor Julian).
 Drews claims that the figure of Jesus seemed more concrete, his story more moving, and it appealed more to women and the underdogs of society.
 The premature death of Emperor Julian was one of the causes of the Jesus mystery eventually winning over the Mithraic mysteries.